tkazec/essays/javascript-crushers-exposed/essay.md

 		}
 	}

-Once we have the substrings, it's just a simple matter of finding the best.
+Once we have the substrings, it’s just a simple matter of finding the best.
 To do that, we loop through all of them...

 	for (var sub in strs) {
 		var count = strs[sub];